 4. Stick the crescent in the middle of the card, and start decorating with rhinestone stickers.
 We used two different sizes to add some interest.
 The outside of the card is now complete!

-5. For the inside, fold plain white paper and stick to the inner spine of the card, so that you have a light surface to write your message on.
+5. For the inside, fold the plain white paper and stick it to the inner spine of the card, so that you have a light surface to write your message on.

 7. You can also make another card with a smaller crescent and a border of shiny tape.
-Now print out a message and stick inside the card, or write your own – your diy eid card is ready!!
+Now print out a message and stick it inside the card, or write your own – your DIY eid card is ready!!

 This is a really easy card for kids to make; with some help required to make the star banner.
 You can also skip the banner and just stick the stars on the inside.
 Let this crescent bring glad tidings into each of your homes!
 Eid Mubarak!